 (15) If a proposed generator that would use the same physical interconnection is to be built in phases with in-service dates more than three months apart, each phase should be treated as a separate interconnection request but may be included in the same study.

+(16) The requirements in paragraphs (2) and (3) above regarding the Lone Star Infrastructure Protection Act (LSIPA) do not apply to a GIM for a Non-Settled Generator (NSG).
 5.2.4 Duty to Update Project Information and Respond to ERCOT and TDSP Requests for Information

 (1) Each IE shall provide current and accurate Resource Registration information (including information describing the generator, the Main Power Transformer (MPT), and any other generator-owned transmission or distribution facilities) and contact information to ERCOT and the interconnecting Transmission and/or Distribution Service Provider (TDSP), and shall promptly update that information as soon as possible, but no later than ten Business Days, following any change to that information.
 All TDSPs will be sent notification when ERCOT reviews and acknowledges Registration information changes in the online RIOO system.
 Interconnection studies that are based on outdated, false, or inaccurate data may adversely affect the safety and reliability of the ERCOT System and can result in damage to generation or transmission equipment.
 Failure to provide accurate Resource Registration information and contact information may result in project delays or cancellation as described in Section 5.2.6, Project Cancellation Due to Failure to Comply with Requirements.